tomhervieu9/rockpaperscissors/README.md

 #Implementing rock, paper, scissors web game.
 5 Rounds.

-Web page can be found at https://tomhervieu9.github.io/rockpaperscissors/
+Web page can be found at https://tomhervieu9.github.io/rockpaperscissors/ currently on desktop only.